myoumans2013/Inventory-Tracker/README.md

 - Iterates and prints the inventory list.

 Future Goals
+-  Making the first Character in the inventory list uppercase for cleanliness.
 -  Use custom objects for inventory items
 -  Adding file saving/loading
--  Making the first Character in the inventory list Uppercase for Cleanliness.